ioannisa/SecuredAndroidPersistence/README.md

 ## Introduction

 In modern mobile apps, safeguarding user data is crucial.
 Whether it’s user credentials, API tokens, or any sensitive information, SecurePersist allows developers to implement robust encryption and persistence with minimal effort.

 > Imagine needing to securely store users’ authentication tokens in a finance app — this library will help you do that efficiently while keeping the process simple.

 **Android Secure Persist Library** is a pure Kotlin library designed to provide secure and efficient storage of preferences, complex data types, and files in Android applications.
 By leveraging the Android KeyStore and modern encryption techniques, SecurePersist ensures that sensitive data — including complex objects and files — is stored safely, protecting it from unauthorized access.

+With the latest addition of **State Persistence**, SecurePersist now also offers seamless integration with *Jetpack Compose*, enabling developers to persist and restore UI state effortlessly.
+This ensures that your Compose-based interfaces maintain consistent and secure state across recompositions and app restarts without additional boilerplate.

 ## What this library does